abapGit/abapGit/docs/ref-dot-abapgit.md

 This setting impacts how abapGit determines which objects belong to a repository.
 If "only local objects" is turned on, then the selection is limited to objects assigned to the current system (tadir-srcsystem = sy-sysid).

+### Serialize Main Language Only

+By default, abapGit will serialize objects in all installed languages (or maintained translation languages).
+If this option is turned on, then this process is limited to the main language defined in the repository settings (see above).

 ### Code Inspector

 The repository objects can be checked with the [Code inspector](https://help.sap.com/viewer/ba879a6e2ea04d9bb94c7ccd7cdac446/7.5.18/en-US/49205531d0fc14cfe10000000a42189b.html) or [ABAP Test Cockpit (ATC)](https://help.sap.com/viewer/ba879a6e2ea04d9bb94c7ccd7cdac446/7.5.18/en-US/62c41ad841554516bb06fb3620540e47.html) before staging.
 It's possible to perform a code inspector or ABAP Test Cockpit check without maintaing a check variant.
 In this case the end user is prompted with a F4 search help to choose a check variant during runtime.